guosheng/guosheng.github.io/index.md

 ## Join our group
-I occasionally have openings for interns, research assistants, PhD students and Postdoc researchers.
+I occasionally have openings for interns, research assistants, PhD students and Postdoctoral researchers.
 Please email me with your CV for enquiries.

+Updates (May 2019):
 **_Multiple postdoctoral positions are available.
 Interested candidates please email me with your CV._**